-- 1. A goal is a particular end state or outcome that a person would like to achieve. - 2.
-Goal Setting and Pursuit - a) After we set a goal, we are motivated to form a goal intention; plan to take action; implement and control the action; and evaluate success or failure in attaining the goal. - 3.
-Goal and Effort - a) Consumers vary in how much effort they will exert to achieve a goal. - Research suggests that the amount of effort exerted by a consumer may depend on the success of achieving other, potentially unrelated goals. - The amount of effort also depends on feedback showing progress toward goal achievement. - 4.
+- 4. Identifying Needs - a) Identifying consumers' needs is useful to marketers, but doing so is not easy. - b) Consumers may be unaware of their needs or have trouble explaining them. - c) Inferring consumers' needs based only on behaviors is difficult as the same need can be expressed in diverse behaviors - d) Inferring needs in a cross-cultural context is particularly difficult. - e) Methods like non-directed projection ask consumers to interpret ambiguous stimuli (like cartoons, word associations, sentence completions).
+These techniques often allow consumers to reveal their needs by using their own words to express thoughts about a topic. - B. Goals - 1.
+A goal is a particular end state or outcome that a person would like to achieve. - 2.
+Goal Setting and Goal Pursuit - a) After we set a goal, we are motivated to form a goal intention; plan to take action; implement and control the action; and evaluate success or failure in attaining the goal. - 3.
+Goals and Effort - a) Consumers vary in how much effort they will exert to achieve a goal. - Research suggests that the amount of effort exerted by a consumer may depend on the success of achieving other, potentially unrelated goals. - c) The amount of effort also depends on feedback showing progress toward goal achievement. - 4.
 Types of Goals - a) Goals vary in whether they are concrete or abstract. - b) Goals may be described as promotion-focused (achieving positive outcomes) or prevention-focused (avoiding negative outcomes). - c) Consumers may have goals to regulate how they feel and/or what they do. - 5.
 Goals and Emotions - a) Goals are important because the success or failure to achieve a goal can affect how consumers feel. - b) According to appraisal theory, emotions are determined by how consumers evaluate (or appraise) a situation.
-When an outcome is
+When an outcome is consistent with consumers' goals, they appraise the situation favorably and feel positive emotions.

-- consistent with consumers' goals, they appraise the situation favorably and feel positive emotions. - Appraisal theory also posits that other appraisal dimensions, including normative/moral compatibility, certainty, and agency, will affect how consumers feel.
+- c) Appraisal theory also posits that other appraisal dimensions, including normative/moral compatibility, certainty, and agency, will affect how consumers feel.

-6. Self-Control and Goal Conflict
+- 6. Self-Control and Goal Conflict

-- a) Self control is the process consumers use to regulate feelings, thoughts, and behavior in line with long-term goals. - Ego depletion is the outcome of decision-making effort that results in mental resources being exhausted.
+- a) Self control is the process consumers use to regulate feelings, thoughts, and behavior in line with long-term goals.

+- b) Ego depletion is the outcome of decision-making effort that results in mental resources being exhausted.

+- 7. The Challenge of Information Processing

+- 8. The Challenge of Emotion Regulation

-7. Marketing Implications
+- 9. Marketing Implications

+- c) Enhance motivation to process communication.
+Marketers can enhance consumers' motivation to process promotional material by making the information as personally relevant as possible, by appealing to their self concepts, values, needs or goals.

+- d) Product Development and Positioning

+- c) Encouraging Specific Behaviors

-- Marketers need an understanding of consumers' self-concept, needs, goals, and self-control processes. - c) Consumers' needs and goals have particular relevance to marketers. - (1).
-Enhance motivation to process communications. - (2).
-Product development and positioning. - (3).
-Encouraging specific behaviors.
+Consumers' needs and goals have particular relevance to marketers.